HazyResearch/meerkat/docs/_sources/start/tutorials/tutorial-3.md

     return answer
 ```

-If you print this endpoint out, you'll see that it the decorator has converted the `get_answer` function into an {py:class}`Endpoint <meerkat.interactive.Endpoint>` object.
+If you print this endpoint out, you'll see that it the decorator has converted the `get_answer` function into an {class}`~meerkat.interactive.Endpoint` object.

 ```{code-cell} ipython3
 :tags: [remove-input]